-Tracks Safaris commitment to continous travel around the countries we operate in is essential to offer our clients expertise and up to date knowlegde whilst planning safaris.
+Tracks Safaris commitment to continuous travel around the countries we operate in is essential to offer our clients expertise and up to date knowledge whilst planning safaris.
 In December 2016 Sue Preater, Managing Director, travelled the length and breadth of Malawi experiencing the diverse National Parks, superb wildlife, and different areas of Lake Malawi - even popping over to Nwichi in Mozambique to experience the other side of the lake!

 Starting in Lilongwe she explored this vibrant and lively capital city before heading up to Tongole Wilderness Lodge in the Nkhotakota Wildlife Reserve - where Prince Harry recently assisted in relocating wildlife in the park.
 Her journey then took her over to Likoma Island nestled in the north of Lake Malawi to stay at Kaya Mawa Lodge and then over to Nkwichi Lodge on the Mozambique side of the Lake where she spend a few days snorkelling and kayaking in the crystal clear lake waters and soaking up the local culture and crafts.